Cubillosxy/MYO-PYTHON-BEBOP/README.md

 * Myo Connect

 that project uses:

 https://github.com/robotika/katarina/   library for control of bebop https://github.com/NiklasRosenstein/myo-python	 library for control of Myo

 Actually only you can fly, the video stream is not supported.
+--

-Warning! this project uses libraries who still is on developing , then you can experimenter different problems I recommend restart the program for any problem, if the issue continue reconnect all the devices.
+_Warning!_ this project uses libraries who still is on developing , then you can experimenter different problems I recommend restart the program for any problem, if the issue continue reconnect all the devices.

 The code evolved into next files: